In addition to training, we are also able to offer a comprehensive range of healthcare consultancy services.

 We recently developed the following for City and Hackney GP Confederation:

-Annie Barr Associates was commissioned to develop the Advanced Nurse Practitioner competencies for General Practice by the RCGP.
+Annie Barr was commissioned to develop the Advanced Nurse Practitioner competencies for General Practice by the RCGP.

 Due to increasing and expanding care requirements in the community, the role of the Advanced Nurse Practitioner has been developed.
 This will assist expansion of community services and help to accommodate the demands on healthcare services by making best use of resources.
 However, there is currently no regulated competency framework to support standardised introduction of this role development and there remains a wide variety of ANP courses.